status-im/staples/README.md

    - => For protocol, write proposal to specs repo on what upgrade would look like
    - => Consider parallel support via feature flag for gradual move
    - => More research/thinking on properties and trade-offs
+- No encryption integrated.
+   - Using basic pubsub
+   - => Look more into ACT for e.g. public chats
+   - => Try DH handshake encryption modules.
+   - => Integrate existing DH etc protocol for Status.
 - Probably more.

 ## Takeaways